Who is Dancing on Ice judge Ashley Banjo?

 Nonetheless, we do have some returning favourites; Olympic champions Jayne Torvill and Christopher Dean will likely be again as head judges, in addition to Ashley Banjo – who has been a welcome addition to the present since its relaunch in 2018.

 So who’s Ashley Banjo anyway?
-Right here’s all the pieces you might want to know…
+Right here’s the whole lot you might want to know…

 When did Ashley Banjo begin dancing?

-Born in Leytonstone, London in 1988, Banjo has at all times been a fond lover of dance, instructing himself routines since he was 14.
+Born in Leytonstone, London in 1988, Banjo has all the time been a fond lover of dance, instructing himself routines since he was 14.

-In 2007, alongside his brother Jordan Banjo, he shaped dance troupe Swift Strikes, which ultimately morphed into Range.
-After successful a road dance competitors that yr, the crew determined to enter the third sequence of Britain’s Received Expertise in 2009.
+In 2007, alongside his brother Jordan Banjo, he shaped dance troupe Swift Strikes, which finally morphed into Range.
+After profitable a road dance competitors that yr, the crew determined to enter the third collection of Britain’s Received Expertise in 2009.

 When was Range on Britain’s Received Expertise?